pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 }

-See <doc:PreparingDatabase> for more advice on the various ways you will want to create and configure your SQLite database for use with SharingGRDB.
+See <doc:PreparingDatabase> for more advice on the various ways you will want to create and configure your SQLite database for use with SQLiteData.

 ### Fetching data for a view

-To fetch data from a SQLite database you use the `@FetchAll` property wrapper in SharingGRDB, whereas you use the `@Query` macro with SwiftData:
+To fetch data from a SQLite database you use the `@FetchAll` property wrapper in SQLiteData, whereas you use the `@Query` macro with SwiftData:

 @Row {
   @Column {
     ```swift
-    // SharingGRDB
+    // SQLiteData
     struct ItemsView: View {
       @FetchAll(Item.order(by: \.title))
       var items